[3.20] Versatile Combatant Impale Shield Crush Slayer - Crush the Atlas - SSF Compatible

 Priority - Rare Sinistral Gloves with Life, Attack Speed, and Added Physical

 Budget - Rare Gloves with Life and Resists

 Endgame - Double Eldritched Gloves with Impale Chance and Attack Speed

 Explanation: Use Spiked gloves as a cheap option before Eldritch Currency starts dropping, or Haemophilia if you want smoother mapping.

 Added damage is just a bonus, attack speed is better than flat damage.

 Crafting 'increased damage with non-vaal skills during soul gain prevention' will increase our damage after using molten shell or throwing down Warchiefs.
-If you want more damage, use this.
+If you want more damage and are already resistance capped, use this.
 This is found via Betrayal.

 Priority - Rare Armor boots with Life, Resists, and 30% Movement Speed

 Budget - Rare Armor boots with an open prefix to craft Movement Speed